 In general, lenses can be thought of as processes that perform some computation and then propagate some resulting feedback from the environment backwards through a system of which they are a part.
 In particular, this means that lenses have both covariant and contravariant components.
 The covariant component carries out the initial computation and the contravariant component propagates the resulting feedback back through the system.
 Crucially, lenses are also \emph{compositional} in the sense that they admit both sequential and parallel composition and, consequently, form a symmetric monoidal category.

 The lenses used in this paper are direct descendants of the lenses of database theory.
-Given a database $x$ of type $X$ we may want to view some subdatabase $y$ of type $Y$.
+Given some data $x$ of type $X$ we may want to view some part of it $y$ of type $Y$.
 This is encapsulated by a \textit{view function} $v: X\rightarrow Y$.
 From this `close-up' view of the database we may want to edit the database by updating $y$.
-Given an update of the view $y$ we then need to know how this update propagates to an update of the original superdatabase $x$.
-That is, given an original database $x$ and an updated view $y': Y$, we should specify some updated $x':X$ given by some \textit{update function} $u : X\times Y \rightarrow X$.
+Given an update of the view $y$ we then need to know how this update propagates to an update of the original data $x$.
+That is, given initial data $x$ and an updated view $y': Y$, we should specify some updated $x':X$ given by some \textit{update function} $u : X\times Y \rightarrow X$.
 The pair $(v,u)$ is a \textit{lens} with type $X\rightarrow Y$.
-The connection to our previous abstract definition of lenses is as follows: \begin{itemize} \item The covariant computation associated with the lens is the view function $v: X\rightarrow Y$, \item the resulting feedback from the environment is the update made to the subdatabase returned by the view function, and \item this feedback is propagated back to the whole database via the update function. \end{itemize} Abstracting away from databases, there is no reason to demand that the feedback generated by the environment will have the same type as the output of the lens computation.
+The connection to our previous abstract definition of lenses is as follows: \begin{itemize} \item The covariant computation associated with the lens is the view function $v: X\rightarrow Y$, \item the resulting feedback from the environment is the update made to the subdatabase returned by the view function, and \item this feedback is propagated back to the whole database via the update function $u : X\times Y \rightarrow X$. \end{itemize} Abstracting away from databases, there is no reason to demand that the feedback generated by the environment will have the same type as the output of the lens computation.
 Similarly, we may be interested in cases where the update function is not-so-literally an `update' function, but merely a function that propagates \emph{some kind} of feedback back through the system.
 As such, the lenses we will be using will have types of the form $(X,S)\rightarrow (Y,R)$ where the covariant component of the lens is of type $X\rightarrow Y$ and the contravariant component is of type $X\times R\rightarrow S$.

-In game theory, we can regard players as `lenses that care about the feedback they receive from the environment.'
+In game theory, we can regard players as `lenses that care about the feedback they receive from the environment'.
 In a game with sequential play, players make some play (computation), receive some utility (feedback) from the outcome function, and then pass some feedback to earlier players in the game (their outcome function given the moves that the later players chose).
-Moreover, given that lenses admit of parallel composition as well as sequential composition, we obtain a nuanced notion of information flow in a game.
+Moreover, given that lenses admit parallel composition as well as sequential composition, we obtain a nuanced notion of information flow in a game.

 In the next subsections we describe a symmetric monoidal category of concrete lenses. `Concrete' here refers to the fact that the view and update functions are functions in $\set$.
 We then come to the core of this section, the definition of a \emph{concrete open game}.